 Floral formula: * K 2, 4; C 10<; A many; G 10-30<.

-Nelumbo has been called a living fossil, at least from the molecular point of view, also showing considerable morphological stasis (Sanderson & Doyle 2001; Xue et al. 2012).
+Given the great age of the clade, 100 m.y. or substantially more, Nelumbo has been called a living fossil, at least from the molecular point of view, and it also shows considerable morphological stasis (Sanderson & Doyle 2001; Xue et al. 2012).

 Lotus fruits are noted for their longevity, and fruits 1350 ± 220 yrs have been germinated (Shen-Miller et al. 1995).
 This may be connected with the chemical composition of the fruit wall which is distinctive in its high polysaccharide (galactose, mannose) and tannin content, compared to the lignin + cellulose composition of (e.g.) the seed coat of Nymphaeaceae (ven Bergen et al. 1997).